 PDF download Download Article

 Many Filipino last names have Spanish origins, due to Spanish colonization in the mid-19th century.
 However, some last names come from indigenous languages, like Tagolog, as well as Chinese, Indonesian, and Malaysian influences.
-In this article, we’re providing the ultimate list of Filipino last names (and their meanings), whether you’re curious about popular, rare, or native names.
+We talked to naming experts Dr. Hayley Elizabeth Wilson and Natalie Mulholland to help us put together the ultimate list of Filipino last names (and their meanings)—so keep reading to learn more about popular, rare, or native names.

 Common Filipino Surnames